javaguirre/ansible-python-dependencies-role/README.md

   any path in your system
 - Example of functionality with cloned repo and without It
 - Example using pyenv and virtualenv

+- Test with pyenv and virtualenv
+- Use another role to have virtualenv or pyenv installed
+- Add role to Galaxy